Skip to main content

 Written by Dan Huru

-For a complete recording, make sure to enable system audio sharing — that’s the sound coming from everyone else on the call.
-If system audio isn’t shared, only your voice will be recorded.
+For a complete recording, enable system audio sharing — the sound coming from everyone else on the call.
+If system audio isn't shared, only your voice is recorded.

-Note: The widget only shows up on the meeting page when using the browser version of Google Meet, Zoom, or Microsoft Teams
+Note: The widget only appears on the meeting page when you're using the browser version of Google Meet, Zoom, Microsoft Teams, or any other browser-based videoconferencing platform.

-2. Select the tab where the meetings takes place
+2. Select the tab where the meeting takes place.

 4. Click Share and begin your meeting.

-Tip: If you pick Window instead of Entire Screen/Tab, Chrome usually hides the audio toggle.
+Tip: If you pick Window instead of Entire Screen or Tab, Chrome usually hides the audio toggle.
 Choose one of the other options when you need sound.

-Recording a meeting on the macOS adds one extra step the first time you record system audio.
+Recording on macOS adds one extra step the first time you record system audio.

 1. Open System Settings > Privacy & Security.